The 95.4 GeV di-photon excess at ATLAS and CMS: Introduction

-which we determined based on the reported expected and observed limits at $\massATLAS \gev$ and the reported significance of the excess.
-The corresponding CMS result for a mass of $95.4 \gev$ is given by~\cite{CMSnew}
+which we determined based on the reported expected and observed limits at $\massATLAS \gev$ and the reported significance of the excess. \TBn{Here $\sigma^{\rm SM}$ denotes the cross section for a hypothetical SM Higgs boson at the same mass.
+Since ATLAS presented their results as limits on the total cross section, we normalized these limits with the SM prediction $\sigma^{\rm SM}(pp \to H \to \gamma\gamma) = 126~\mathrm{pb}$~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw} in order to find the value for $\muAgaga$ shown in \refeq{muATLAS}.} The corresponding CMS result for a mass of $95.4 \gev$ is given by~\cite{CMSnew}

-Here $\sigma^{\rm SM}$ denotes the cross section for a hypothetical SM Higgs boson at the same mass.

 Regarding the interpretation of the new result from ATLAS together with the previously reported one from CMS, it is important to note that a possible signal at about $95\gev$ giving rise to a relatively small number of events would occur on top of a much larger fluctuating background.
 Therefore, one cannot necessarily expect that the excesses should occur \GW{with exactly the same signal strength, and the fact that both collaborations report their most significant excess at precisely the same mass value has to be seen in this context as a certain level of coincidence.} \GW{Since for the same mass value the signals strengths $\muAgaga$ and $\muCgaga$ agree with each other within their uncertainties,} we regard the two \GW{results} to be compatible with each other. \GW{It should also be noted in this context, see \reffi{fig:gamgam} below, that the upper bound observed by ATLAS at $\massAC \gev$, albeit slightly stronger than the one observed by CMS at this mass value, lies significantly above the signal interpretation of the CMS result that is reflected in $\muCgaga$.} Neglecting possible correlations we obtain a combined signal strength of